melmzv/arg_trr266/README.md

 The default branch, `only_python`, is a stripped down version of the template that only contains Python workflow.
 The `main` branch contains both the R and Python workflows and is a work in progress.

-### Project Overview
+### Project Overview - Adapting the Template to My Project
 The goal is to integrate the existing work from Assignment I into a structured project repository TREAT that follows best practices for reproducibility.
 Specifically, the objectives are:
 1. Organize the repo:
 	*	Relocate the analysis script and data files into the appropriate directories in the TREAT template.
 	*	Provide documentation within the Quarto (Markdown) files.